 - The invoice validation process is required for a significant portion of NHS treatment that falls outside of standard contracts, systems or expected patient pathways as well as resolving disputes or discrepancies in standard contracts, this is undertaken using SUS activity data.
 There are also examples which may include non-contract activity, for patients treated out of area and nursing home payments.

-The amendment specified to the Confidentiality Advisory Group (CAG) that without access to data on all patients, regardless of their sharing preference, where patients had indicated a Type 2 objection to their data being disseminated from NHS Digital, commissioners are unable to effectively account and pay for care provided to their patients.
+The amendment specified to the CAG that without access to data on all patients, regardless of their sharing preference, where patients had indicated a type 2 objection to their data being disseminated from NHS Digital, commissioners are unable to effectively account and pay for care provided to their patients.
 A consequence was stated to result invoices not being paid and care not being provided, especially when high cost specialised care services are required.

 Taking into account the importance of accurately allocating NHS resources and the lack of evidence of public concern in relation to the use of data for this specific purpose, it is recommended that invoice validation for non-contracted activity should be an exception to the opt-out.
 The Department of Health should enable this through new regulations, which should be limited to when there is no alternative solution, such as the use of anonymised data.
 NHS England should continue to work on solutions which do not require personal confidential data.
 There should be further engagement with the public about how their information is used, including for payment, because this use of information whilst being broadly acceptable was ‘new news’.

-The reissued CAG letter dated 5 July 2018 approved the request to waive the application of patient opt outs to data flowing to Controlled Environments for Finance listed on the NHS England CEfF Register (including both NHSE and third party organisations providing CEfF services) for Invoice Validation purposes.
+The reissued CAG letter dated 5 July 2018 approved the request to waive the application of patient opt-outs to data flowing to controlled environments for finance (CEfF) listed on the NHS England CEfF register (including both NHS England and third party organisations providing CEfF services) for invoice validation purposes.

 |Accident and Emergency||

 |Invoice backing data as defined in approval CAG 7-07(a-c)/2013||